vborv/vborv/README.md

 I am a student on my journey to becoming a Full Stack Developer, with a strong interest in Artificial Intelligence.
 Currently, I'm learning HTML, CSS, and JavaScript, and I'm eager to expand my knowledge in both frontend and backend development.

 - I’m currently learning:
-  - Java
+  - HTML y CSS
-  - React js
+  - JavaScript
 - I’m looking forward to collaborating on open-source projects.
 - Ask me anything!
 I'm happy to help if it's something I know. 😉
 - Outside of tech, I love reading, painting, and drawing.
 I also enjoy discovering new ideas and perspectives through books, art, and technology.